 Implementing new technologies such as Big Data analytics and AI can help organisations make a positive change, ensuring their supply chains run as efficiently and sustainably as possible.
 The use of AI can have a drastic effect on supply chains.
 AI can help organisations achieve the fastest, cheapest and most sustainable routes for shipping, and combining these seamlessly.

 So the question is – how can firms implement this?
 Based on a Supply Chain digital article, there are three very specific areas in which these technologies can applied to create a smart, efficient logistics chain.
 It all focuses around organisations shifting to a sharing economy when it comes to their supply chains.
-The new technologies such as AI, data and innovative algorithms can significantly improve the sustainability and efficiency of supply chains by allowing organisations to work together.
+The new technologies such as AI in supply chain, data and innovative algorithms can significantly improve the sustainability and efficiency of in it by allowing organisations to work together.

 - Collaborative shipping

 Collaborative shipping is also known as sharing shipping.
 It refers to the shared use of shipping and transport methods between organisations.
 This can be done by developing an algorithm to help organisations better identify opportunities to share their shipping data and collaborate with other transporting firms.

 With the help of GPS data, this algorithm logs the collection and drop-off points of shipping organisations.
 In this way, the system is constantly aware of the state of the environment at all times, concerning shipping, stocks, transport methods and the costs.
 By integrating the sharing economy aspect into this, organisations are able to share details of their AI supply chain companies with other firms.